open-chat-labs/open-chat/frontend/app/src/theme/community/readme.md

 ### In future

-If this is a popular feature, we may consider making it more user freindly and also perhaps allow people to rate community themes so that good quality themes float to the top and are easily discoverable.
+If this is a popular feature, we may consider making it more user friendly and also perhaps allow people to rate community themes so that good quality themes float to the top and are easily discoverable.